 Getting your condition under control may be the answer to your short-term memory problems.

-Using the two-pronged approach of optimizing brain health and using memory improvement techniques is the most effective way to overcome worrisome short-term memory lapses.
+Using the two-pronged approach of optimizing brain health and using memory improvement techniques is the most effective way to overcome short-term memory lapses.